 Figure 5.
 This figure shows the proportions per engagement intensity for bot accounts.
-There are a small number of bots displaying meaningful engagements.
+There is a small number of bots that exhibit meaningful engagement.
 These accounts correspond to credible organisations that use automated accounts to respond to basic queries

 Figure 6.
 Proportions of engagement intensities in corresponding bot and human accounts.
 Both group of users show high number of low engagement intensity.
 The proportions of moderate and high engagements are more prominent in human users